 Find out more about the book and the author here: Simone Elkeles

-All the Bright Places by Jennifer Niven is one of the most beautiful, heart-wrenching, sad and gripping stories that I that I’ve ever read.
+All the Bright Places by Jennifer Niven is one of the most beautiful, heart-wrenching, sad and gripping stories that I’ve ever read.
 It’s a story that will stay with you for a long time and that will break your heart in pieces.

 This is one of the most difficult reviews I’ve ever written.
 It’s almost impossible to describe the book in a way that does it justice.
 And I also just want to write about the ending, but I promise, I will make sure not to give that away…